 At Backhouse Solicitors we are experts in preparing contracts, terms and conditions for our clients.
-We will ask you the right questions to establish what it is you need and then prepare carefully tailored contracts to meet your needs.
+We will ask you the right questions to establish what you require and then prepare carefully tailored contracts to meet your needs.

-For a bespoke piece of work you might need a quite detailed, tailored contract to cover the essentials of the work you are to do.
-Here are some basics which should be considered, even if they won’t all be applicable to all types of work:
+For bespoke work, you might need a quite detailed, tailored contract to cover the essentials of the work you are to do.
+Here are some basics that should be considered:

-This list is by no means exhaustive, but it gives you an idea of how detailed your terms and conditions might needed to be.
+This list is by no means exhaustive, but it gives you an idea of how detailed your terms and conditions might need to be.